What Is a Question?

 - tag questions

 Yes/No questions are the most basic type of questions in English grammar.
-We can only answer these types of questions by 'Yes' or 'No.' However, we can sometimes (but not always) add a longer answer to them.
+We can answer these types of questions using a simple 'yes' or 'no.' However, we can sometimes (but not always) provide a longer answer to them.

-Alternative (also called choice) questions ask the listener to choose between two or more options.
-These options are linked to each other by the conjunction 'or.'
+Alternative questions (also called choice questions) ask the listener to choose between two or more options.
+These options are linked to each other using the conjunction 'or'.
+Pay attention to the examples:

 Do you prefer to wake up early